(TA Stroke Theory is the second of six theories comprising the body of TA Theory)

 Factors affecting retention of strokes

 The quality, intensity, depth, impact and memory are factors that affect retention of strokes.
-Our frame of reference and life position concerning the event, person, circumstances in the moment prevailing influence the factors lead to retention of strokes.
+Our frame of reference and life position concerning the event, person, circumstances in the moment prevailing also influence the factors leading to retention of strokes.

 Types of Strokes

-We have seen that strokes can be physical (kinesthetic), visual and auditory.
+We have seen that strokes can be physical, visual and auditory.
 Strokes can also be symbolic.
 These strokes can be positive or negative, verbal or non-verbal and conditional or unconditional.

-Positive and negative strokes : Positive strokes are pleasant.
+Positive and negative strokes: Positive strokes are pleasant.
 They make us feel nice.
-They boost well being and enhance our self image.
+They boost well-being and enhance our self-image.
 Negative strokes are unpleasant.
-They deny well being and mar our self image.
+They deny well-being and mar / dent our self-image.
 Positive strokes may not last long.
 To the contrary negative strokes are retained for a long time.
-It is said that negative strokes hurt the body down to the cells.
+It is said that negative strokes hurt the body down to the tissue / cell level.

 Positive strokes are pleasant.
-They provide a feeling of well being, boost our self image and deliver a feel good factor.
+They provide a feeling of well-being, boost our self-image and deliver a feel-good factor.
 Being attended to, being recognised, being praised being upheld constitute positive strokes.
 Negative strokes in contrast are unpleasant.
-They deprive the feeling of well being, deny a good self image and also deny the feel good factor.
-Being overlooked, being blamed, being hung on the hook or blamed, being cornered are negative strokes.
+They deprive the feeling of well-being, deny a good self-image and also deny the feel-good factor.
+Being overlooked, being blamed, being hung on the hook, being cornered are negative strokes.
 Positive strokes have short retention.
-In contrast negative strokes have a deep impact and retention is for a long time.
+In contrast negative strokes have a deep impact and their retention lasts for a long time.
 Negative strokes leave trails of pain, hurt and feeling bad.
 Intense negative strokes hurt the body down to the cell.

 Verbal and Non-verbal Strokes